 A native New Yorker, Cynthia began her career at the Hospital for Special Surgery in New York City, where she found her nursing passion for orthopedics, neurosurgery and rheumatic and autoimmune diseases.
 She and her husband Steven moved to Massachusetts in 2006.

 Anthony J. Scibelli, MS, MBA, Vice President, Operations and Chief Administrative Officer

-Anthony Scibelli is the Vice President, Operations and Chief Administrative Officer responsible for the hospital medicine program, home care & hospice, laboratory, oncology, medical imaging, rehabilitation, environmental services, facilities management, nutritional services, patient transport, safety & security, human resources, organizational development & training, volunteer services and performance improvement.
+Anthony Scibelli is the Vice President, Operations and Chief Administrative Officer responsible for home care & hospice, laboratory, oncology services, pharmacy, medical imaging, rehabilitation, urgent care, environmental services, facilities management, nutritional services, patient transport, safety & security, organizational development & training, volunteer services and performance improvement.
 Anthony has been with the organization since December 2014.
-Prior to joining Cooley Dickinson, Anthony held the position of Senior Vice President, Human Resources, Support Services and Post-Acute with the Mohawk Valley Health System in Utica, New York.
-Anthony earned a bachelor’s degree in education from Worcester State College, Worcester MA and is a graduate of Lesley University in Cambridge MA with a Master’s Degree in Training & Development.
-In 2012, he obtained a MBA from the University at Albany in Albany NY.
+Previously, Anthony held the position of Senior Vice President, Human Resources, Support Services and Post-Acute with the Mohawk Valley Health System in Utica, New York.
+Anthony earned a bachelor’s degree in education from Worcester State College, Worcester MA and is a graduate of Lesley University in Cambridge, MA with a Master’s Degree in Training & Development.
+In 2012, he obtained a MBA from the University at Albany in New York.